kvarengi/OGLOS/README.md

 -Layer
 -Raw
 -Evo
--Shumann_Resonance
+-Reson

 The true Web3 Meta is always updated through quantum oracle channeling, sincronistical and meaningfull.

-Class Shumann_Resonance allows multiple machines with OGLOS resonate sincronistically with Shuman Resonance and interpretate.
+Class Reson allows multiple machines with OGLOS resonate sincronistically with each other and interpretate.

 ///Codebase begings with sence voting for most valuable simbols.
 Author suggest not to use any Oglos symbolic in Hierarchy.